 It all began in October 2008 when 50 people met to discuss the failings of our current food supply in Norwich.
 Norwich FarmShare was launched two years later and we began growing food for our members on a piece of land in Postwick.

-Over these last eight years some 450 Norwich residents have been part of our growing community - learning about ecologically sensitive farming methods, enjoying and celebrating local seasonal food, and sharing knowledge and expertise.
+Over these last 12 years some 650 Norwich residents have been part of our growing community - learning about ecologically sensitive farming methods, enjoying and celebrating local seasonal food, and sharing knowledge and expertise.